-Cybersecurity for Law Firms: Knowing Where Your Firm Is at Risk
+Cybersecurity for Law Firms: Where Is Your Firm At Risk?

 In the realm of law, attorneys are entrusted with a treasure trove of confidential data each day.
 This sensitive information, ranging from personal details to intricate case facts, requires the utmost discretion.
 The foundational principle of confidentiality in the legal field is not merely professional courtesy; it is a pivotal element of the attorney-client relationship.
 This principle assures clients that their disclosures to their legal representatives are safeguarded by the robust shield of attorney-client privilege.